dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/04_scientific_plots/plot_phase_diagram.rst.txt

 Phase Diagrams
 ==============

-Phase space and trajectory plots for dynamical systems.
+Trace trajectories and vector fields to explain stability and cycles in dynamical systems.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-105